 For reviews of two other top Taiwan diving locations, check out these popular articles:

 Selected Scuba Dive Sites – Orchid Island Taiwan

-Blue Hole: at 13-16 meters (43-53 feet), outside Kaiyuan fishing harbor, 10 meter (35 feet) long tunnel, opens to a beautiful reef, soft and hard corals, large tabletop corals, barrel sponges and sea fans, 2 meter (6 foot) moray eel, cuttlefish, cowries, tritons, beginner to experienced level
+Blue Hole: at 13-16 meters (43-53 feet), outside Kaiyuan fishing harbor, 10 meters (35 feet) long tunnel, opens to a beautiful reef, soft and hard corals, large tabletop corals, barrel sponges and sea fans, 2-meter (6 foot) moray eel, cuttlefish, cowries, tritons, beginner to experienced level

 Jyakmey Monomanok: to 20 meters (67 feet), lots of anemones and clownfish, popular snorkeling site, beginner level